Raspberry-Rhubarb Slab Pie

 - Divide dough in two portions so that one is slightly larger than the other; wrap each in plastic wrap.
 Refrigerate 1 hour or until easy to handle.

 - Preheat oven to 375°.
 Roll out larger portion of dough between two large sheets of lightly floured waxed paper into an 18x13-in. rectangle.
 Transfer to an ungreased 15x10x1-in. baking pan.
 Press onto the bottom and up sides of pan; trim pastry to edges of pan.

 - In a large bowl, combine sugar and cornstarch.
 Add raspberries and rhubarb; toss to coat.
 Spoon into pastry.

 - Roll out remaining dough; place over filling.
 Fold bottom pastry over edge of top pastry; seal with a fork.
 Prick top with a fork.

-- Bake 45-55 minutes or until golden brown.
+- Bake until golden brown, 45-55 minutes.
 Cool completely on a wire rack.